Skip to main content

 Questions & answers

-Straight answers to common questions.
-No marketing language.
-If a question isn't here, write to me — I add new ones when patients ask them.
+The questions patients ask most, with the answers I give in the room.
+If yours isn't here, write to me.
+I add new ones when patients ask them.

 Before the appointment